 Could we make up the losses in the future?

 Possibly.
 Big pharma (such as ABBV) generally is behaving in morally reprehensible ways.
 The beat-up price could stay beat up for a long time.

 Following Paul Samuelson’s advice that investing should be more like watching paint dry or watching grass grow yesterday, Monday, 03/04/2019, as usual, I did nothing.

 47.70% (about five years’ worth of my usual annual income) of this portfolio is in a US Money Market Fund (TDB166).
 The rest of the portfolio is in an exchange-traded fund which parallels the S&P 500 (SPY) which itself is an excellent proxy for the entire US economy.

 My asset allocation (50% money market/50% exchange-traded fund which mirrors the S&P 500) outperforms a dropping market.
 In a rising market, it underperforms.
 Over the course of a full market cycle (peak to trough to peak) it equals the S&P 500 with half the volatility, that is, half the risk.
 The MarketWatch article ‘Nifty 50/50′ portfolio keeps investing simple is well worth studying.

 Because we took advantage of the four buying opportunities in 2018 (a market drop of 10% or more), our core portfolio is up 1% over the last 12 months.
 The market is down 4% and because of my age, we were required by law to withdraw 4.5% from this tax-advantaged portfolio.
 In other words, we outperformed the market by 9.5%.

 My wife Rosi’s core portfolio is similar to mine.

 Back to the fun portfolio.
 Why is it doing so badly?
 What rules did we break here in our failed attempt to beat the market?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us